zenomt/mdslides/README.md

     * Can include SVG, images, even videos
     * Stylesheet turns it into a presentation

+For the author’s convenience while iterating, `mdsection.awk` adds a hash (fragment) identifier to each `<section>` to facilitate returning directly to a specific slide; for example, to jump directly to slide 13 when reloading, add [`#page-13`](mdslides.html#page-13) to the end of the deck's URL in your browser’s address bar.

 Diagrams can be added with your favorite Markdown-compatible diagram language, such as [Pikchr][], that adds inline SVG to the document.
 My [Pikchr command-line tool][pikchr-cmd] is intended for Unix pipeline-style